neelgokhale/KaggleMar2023/README.md

 ## Installation & Usage

 Data sets used for this projects were sourced from the Kaggle competiton and the GoDaddy data store.
 All data sets are publicly available and free to download.
+Some data used for this project is subject to minor transformation to make it fit-for-purpose.
 1. [**Kaggle datasets**](https://www.kaggle.com/competitions/godaddy-microbusiness-density-forecasting/data): for census, train and test data
 2. [**GoDaddy datasets**](https://www.godaddy.com/ventureforward/microbusiness-datahub/): for yearly microdensity data by counties